 Every time you save a document, Pages saves it as a new version.
 As a result, you can browse earlier versions, save a copy of an earlier version, or restore a document to an earlier version.

 You can also copy and paste text and objects from an earlier version to the current version.

 View, copy and restore an earlier version

-With the document open, select File > Revert To (from the File menu at the top of your screen), then select Browse All Versions.
+With the document open, choose File > Revert To (from the File menu at the top of your screen), then choose Browse All Versions.

 The window refreshes to show a thumbnail of your current version on the left and a stack of thumbnails of the previous versions on the right.
 A vertical timeline appears on the right side of the screen.

-To view earlier versions, click ticks along the timeline or click the arrows next to the stack of document thumbnails, then click a thumbnail to view the full-size version.
+To view earlier versions, click ticks along the timeline, or click the arrows next to the stack of document thumbnails, then click a thumbnail to view the version full size.

 Do one of the following:

 Edit the current version: Click the thumbnail on the left, make your changes, then click Done.

 Restore a previous version: Click Restore below its thumbnail.
 A restored version replaces the current version.